design-sparx/mantine-analytics-dashboard/README.md

 ![preview image](public/dashboard.png)

+# Previous release

+The previous release of the dashboard template, supports Next 13 with Pages router and Mantine 6.
+To view the live demo use this link - [preview](https://652579e5b7998a00083d022b--mantine-analytics-dashboard.netlify.app/), and to checkout fork the project use this link - [version 1](https://github.com/design-sparx/mantine-analytics-dashboard/tree/v1)

 # Features

 - **Customizable:** You don't need to be an expert to customize the template.
 Our code is very readable and